Funeral Homes + Review Automation

 An automated system that detects a missed inbound call and immediately sends a personalized SMS to the caller within seconds, preventing leads from moving to a competitor while the team is occupied.

-An automated outreach sequence that contacts past clients or dormant leads who have not engaged in 6–24 months, converting an existing contact list into booked revenue without additional ad spend.
+An automated follow-up sequence that contacts past clients or dormant leads who have not engaged in 6-24 months, converting existing relationships into booked revenue without additional ad spend.

 Active market examples